turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_zone.md

   cloudflare_zone;
 ```

-### Get the rate plan each zone is subscribed to
+### Get the rate plan for each zone
 Explore each zone's active subscription to see which rate plan it's currently on.
+Zones without an active subscription return null.

 ```sql+postgres
 select